ankitshekhawat/twitter-to-rss/README.md

  This simple script gets tweets from your timeline and publishes them as an rss feed.
  Attempts to fetch the content of the page using the readability algorithm so that you can read the your twitter feeds anywhere Flipboard style

+ There is a choice of either using Readability.com's parser api or using python's readability-lxml. readability.com's api generates better and leaner results, but then adds dependency to an additional webservice.

 ## Requires:
 * **tweepy**            | $ pip install tweepy            | https://github.com/tweepy/tweepy